HydrologicEngineeringCenter/SHEF_processing/rtd_docs/dss_sensors+parameters.rst

 Parameter File
 --------------

-The parameter file controls value conversions and determines the DSS C pathname part, the data type and unit for SHEF messages for specific PE codes:
+The parameter file maps SHEF PE codes to DSS time series parameters, data types, and units for all locations.
+It controls value conversions and contains the following information:

     * **Field 1 or cols 1-2 (required)**: The SHEF PE code
     * **Field 2 or cols 4-28 (optional)**: The DSS C pathname part.
 If empty, the C part will be the PE code